 B.3 Green vs. Sustainability vs. Social Bonds

-Understanding the distinctions between bond types in the ESG-aligned debt market can help investors and issuers:
+Understanding the distinctions between bond types in the ESG-aligned debt market may assist in investors and issuers:

 Green Bonds: Proceeds finance environmental projects (energy, water, waste, renewable energy, green buildings, clean transportation).